 It doesn’t matter who wins, it is what they do in parliament that counts with the ugly sausage-making of changing and making of laws.
 In the US, Obama is proving a master at this by making left-liberals and conservatives alike hate him for being “always willing to cut a deal and grab for half the loaf.”

-Both the parties here will also be willing to go for half the loaf.
-Gillard will obviously want more of the left of the loaf than Abbott – but only by a matter of a few crumbs.
+Both parties here will also go for half the loaf.
+Gillard will obviously want more of the left of the loaf than Abbott – but only by a few crumbs.
 When the new Prime Minister took Labor to the right with her revised immigration policy, almost 70 percent of voters approved.
 Gillard may personally want looser immigration rules, gay marriage and bigger taxes on mining companies.
 But while the majority of the people she needs the vote of do not, she is not going to step far ahead.
 Otherwise, she knows she’s toast.

 The radicals are still out there on newsletters, blogs and social media.
-But with no trust or brand awareness, they will be far away from the networks of power.
-Journalists (or perhaps more truthfully, their editors) who decide who is in the news and the politicians they talk to in front of the camera, mic or pen, collude to set a narrow agenda that keeps most topics firmly off the agenda, Facebook and Twitter notwithstanding.
+But with no trust or brand awareness, they will be far from the networks of power.
+Journalists (and their editors) decide who is in the news and the politicians they talk to in front of the camera, mic or pen, collude to set a narrow agenda that keeps most topics firmly off the agenda, Facebook and Twitter notwithstanding.

-As I’ve written before, I believe this collusion of cosy mutual interest is the biggest threat to the health of democracy.
-However I’ve been glibly attacking this threat without ever explaining what democracy means.
-The Gettysburg Address is a half decent stab at it with its notion of “government of the people, by the people, for the people.”
+As I’ve written before, this collusion of cosy mutual interest is the biggest threat to the health of democracy.
+The Gettysburg Address is a half decent stab at defining democracy with its notion of “government of the people, by the people, for the people.”

-While “the people” might have been an identifiable concept in Lincoln’s time (and I have my doubts), it does not make much sense 150 years later.
+While “the people” might have been an identifiable concept in Lincoln’s time, it does not make much sense 150 years later.
 There is no such thing as the people, there are just people.
-And a government of people by people and for people is too amorphous and tricky to manage.
+A government of people by people and for people is too amorphous and tricky to manage.
 Every person is placid and contrary, irascible and content, malleable and intractable, driven and bored.
 It’s hard enough to please one person, a democracy that tries to please everyone is doomed to fail.

 There is a role for journalism here, or rather many roles.
 There needs to be more muck-rakers hunting down corruption, more fourth estate reporting on and commenting on the goings on of government, parliament and the courts, and more lobbying on behalf of those with legitimate grievances by asking questions to those who have the power to affect these grievances.